mayaraujom/blogs-api-nodejs/README.md

 ## blogs-api

-O objetivo do projeto foi desenvolver uma aplicação em Node.js para fazer um CRUD de postagens de um blog com autenticação de pessoas usuárias, ORM e arquitetura de software em camadas.
+The goal of the project was to develop a Node.js application to perform a CRUD for blog posts with user authentication, ORM, and layered software architecture.

-<strong><h3>Tecnologias utilizadas</h3></strong>
+<strong><h3>Technologies used</h3></strong>

 - Node.js;
 - Express;
 - Sequelize (MySQL);
 - JWT;

-<strong><h3>Executando o projeto</h3></strong>
+<strong><h3>Running the project</h3></strong>

-1. Clone o repositório
+1. Clone the repository
   * `git clone git@github.com:mayaraujom/blogs-api.git`.
-  * Entre na pasta do repositório que você acabou de clonar
+  * Enter the repository folder you just cloned
- 2. Instale as dependências
+2. Install dependencies
   * `npm install`
-  3. Configure as variáveis de ambiente em um arquivo .env
+3. Set up environment variables in a .env file

-3. Para iniciar o projeto:
+4. To start the project:
   * `npm start`